ecg-icas/icas/doc/next/_sources/overview.rst.txt

 for details - to  get the necessary primary key to perform other operations through the API.
 This means the API partner does not need to keep an explicit mapping between their own primary key and the one generated by our system, making integration simpler.

 Such a vendorId cannot, once set, be changed or removed.
 It has become as strong as the primary key, in combination with the seller account that's being used.
 This also means that within all ads of a seller, the vendorIds must be unique.
 Similarly, within all campaigns of a seller, the vendorIds must be unique.

+Keep in mind that vendorId is case-insensitive and only allows `windows-1252`_ (also known as Latin-1) characters.

 .. _page_tokens: